koumbamagangaserge/koumbamagangaserge/README.md

 My ambition is to actively contribute to the advancement of solutions that aim to extend healthy human lifespan and improve quality of life.

-## Projects
+## Featured Projects

-- Computer Vision (OpenCV)
+### Computer Vision — OpenCV
+Applied image processing techniques including color detection, edge detection, and image blending.

-- AI Decision Support Systems
+### AI Decision Support Systems
+Development of data-driven models to support strategic and operational decision-making.

-- Cybersecurity Practicals
+### Cybersecurity Practicals
+Hands-on work in system security, network analysis, and vulnerability assessment.

-- AI & Longevity Research
+### AI & Longevity Research
+Exploration of artificial intelligence applications in human longevity, including cellular aging and organ regeneration.

 ## Tools & Technologies